mrixs/project-lvl1-s128/README.md

  [![asciicast](https://asciinema.org/a/2ETnmpvUqdt3WwadwE9d9wTE8.png)](https://asciinema.org/a/2ETnmpvUqdt3WwadwE9d9wTE8)

 ## Available games:
- - Even game: answer if number if even or not
+ - Even game: answer if number is even or not

   command `brain-even`
  - Calculator game: you need to calculate the expression